joshka-oai/crossterm/examples/mouse-scroll-plan.md

 - Exact auto-timeout formula: median + MAD chosen for robustness.
   - Not chosen: mean + k * stdev (more sensitive to spikes).
 - Whether to cap events per frame: not needed since rendering is decoupled.

+## Debug Pane Alignment

+The debug pane uses a fixed-width label column so values line up vertically even as numeric values grow.
+Labels are left-aligned and data is padded so the rows read like a table.
+Duration values always render with the same precision (`ms` with three decimals) to avoid jitter when counts change.

+## Median + MAD Timeout

+Auto timeout uses the median inter-event gap as the typical spacing between scroll events.
+The median is robust to occasional spikes that would skew a mean.

+MAD (median absolute deviation) is the median of the absolute differences from that median gap.
+It captures the typical variability without being thrown off by outliers.

+The effective timeout is computed as `median + 3 * MAD`, which tolerates jitter while still closing bursts once the gap meaningfully exceeds normal behavior.